cucobein/x-web-scraping/README.md

    - `auth_token` (essential for authentication)
    - `ct0` (CSRF token)
    - Any other cookies for `.x.com` domain

+#### Adding Support for Other Domains

+To add cookie support for new domains (Facebook, Instagram, YouTube, etc.):
+1. Create a cookie file: `config/{domain}_cookies.json`
+2. Export cookies for that domain
+3. The browser manager will automatically load and inject domain-specific cookies

 **Example cookie format:**
 ```json